RiverGlide/CukeSalad/README.md

       end
     end

-There's no need to write `step_definitions`... simply express the _roles_ and the _tasks_ in clear, concise and easy to read classes.
+There's no need to write `step_definitions`...
+Simply express the _roles_ and the _tasks_ in clear, concise and easy to read classes.

 Our finished Calculator example's directory structure looks like this...